Observing hidden neuronal states in experiments: Details of intermittent fluctuations around unstable steady states

 \section{Details of intermittent fluctuations around unstable steady states}

 When performing the VC protocol with slow variation of the feedback reference signal we observe fluctuations around the states that would be unstable in the CC protocol.
-The highlighted ellipse in Fig.~\ref{fig:figS3}(a) shows a prominent example of large-scale fluctuations.
+The highlighted ellipse in Fig\,CA in S1 Text shows a prominent example of large-scale fluctuations.
 We observe this phenomenon in all PY cells.
-Figure~\ref{fig:figS3}(b) shows details of the typical time profile of these fluctuations in the measured feedback current $\Ivc = g_c (V_h- V)$ in blue.
-In the background Fig.~\ref{fig:figS3}(b) shows a neuronal firing pattern (in orange) around the same currents to give a visual comparison of fluctuation amplitude and frequency with the natural neuronal firing patterns.
+Fig\,CB in S1 Text shows details of the typical time profile of these fluctuations in the measured feedback current $\Ivc = g_c (V_h- V)$ in blue.
+In the background Fig\,CB in S1 Text shows a neuronal firing pattern (in orange) around the same currents to give a visual comparison of fluctuation amplitude and frequency with the natural neuronal firing patterns.
 We also compute the moving average of $\Ivc(t)$ (dashed blue), which shows the equilibrium level of $\Ivc$.
 We observe that between the large fluctuations the feedback current $\Ivc$ stabilises to this equilibrium level with a consistent rate of decay and consistently smaller levels of smaller fluctuations.
-We used the observed decay rate toward the mean to estimate the decay half-time $\tau_{1/2}$ in eq.\,\eqref{eq:close} of the main manuscript.
+We used the observed decay rate toward the mean to estimate the decay half-time $\tau_{1/2}$ in eq.\,(5) of the main manuscript.

-To simulate the intermittent fluctuations around unstable steady states observed in the experimental recordings (see Fig.\,\ref{fig:figS3}), we used the Morris-Lecar model (eq.\,\eqref{eq:ML} of the main manuscript) with added external current spikes in the $V$-equation.
-Namely, we replaced the $V$-equation from eq.\,\eqref{eq:ML} by
+To simulate the intermittent fluctuations around unstable steady states observed in the experimental recordings (see Fig~\ref{fig:figS3}), we used the Morris-Lecar model (eq\,(8) of the main manuscript) with added external current spikes in the $V$-equation.
+Namely, we replaced the $V$-equation from eq\,(8) by

 where $I_i(t)=I_p\delta(t-t_i)$ is a current spike modelled by a Dirac delta input, which we approximated by two Heaviside functions.
 Namely: $\delta(t-t_i)\approx\text{Heav}(t-t_i)\ast\text{Heav}(t_i+t_\mathrm{dur}-t)$, with the duration of the spike chosen to be $t_\mathrm{dur}=10$ms, and its amplitude being $I_p=50$pA.
 We also added noise in the form of a Wiener process $W$ of amplitude $\sigma_W=0.5$.
-Other parameters are as in Table~\ref{tab:variables}.
-For the loss of contact simulation (Fig.\,\ref{fig:figS4}(b)) we used a piecewise-constant $g_c$ dropping from $20$ to $5$ along the unstable branch of equilibria (other parameters as in Table~\ref{tab:variables}) and we also added noise using a Wiener process $W$ as in the previous case, of amplitude $\sigma_W=0.1$.
+Other parameters are as in \emph{Materials and Methods} of the main manuscript.
+For the loss of contact simulation (Fig\,DB in S1 Text) we used a piecewise-constant $g_c$ dropping from $20$ to $5$ along the unstable branch of equilibria (other parameters as in \emph{Materials and Methods} of the main manuscript) and we also added noise using a Wiener process $W$ as in the previous case, of amplitude $\sigma_W=0.1$.

 We hypothesise that these intermittent fluctuations are currents (possibly mediated by voltage-gated sodium and/or calcium channels) generated in distal neuronal sites (e.g., dendrites, axons) due to non-ideal voltage clamp (i.e., space-clamp error due to failure to achieve isopotential across the entire neuronal cell).